 Tax authorities for certain non-U.S. jurisdictions are also examining returns.
-With some exceptions, we are generally not subject to tax examinations in non-U.S. jurisdictions for years prior to fiscal year 2014.
+With some exceptions, we are generally not subject to tax examinations in non-U.S. jurisdictions for years prior to fiscal year 2014 because they are closed by statute.